Promoting your tour & building your group

-Tour Enrollment Page: Build interest in your tour and collect contact information from interested travelers using your own Tour Enrollment Page.
+Tour Enrollment Page: Build interest in your tour and collect contact information from interested travellers using your own Tour Enrollment Page.
 It has all your essential tour information in one central location, including your price, tour dates, itinerary and tour videos.
-Students and parents can read reviews from past travelers, add their name to your interested travelers list and even enroll on your tour.
+Students and parents can read reviews from past travellers, add their name to your interested travellers list and even enroll on your tour.

-Your online tools: Log into your account at eftours.ca to see a quick snapshot of your group and manage your list of interested travelers.
-From here, share your Tour Enrollment Page or contact your interested travelers with the click of a button.
+Your online tools: Log into your account at eftours.ca to see a quick snapshot of your group and manage your list of interested travellers.
+From here, share your Tour Enrollment Page or contact your interested travellers with the click of a button.